Sustainability at UAS

 - LED lights are used in many applications on campus, including throughout newly completed projects such as the Ketchikan Maritime Center.

 Recycling bins are provided in numerous locations throughout the Juneau campus.
 Mixed recycling bins accept paper, cans, bottles, cardboard, and plastics (#1 & #2).
 In addition, Ketchikan recycles 10,000-15,000 lbs of steel and aluminum per year from the welding program.

 - Electric car charging station with 2 ports (main parking lot, UAS Juneau).

 - Ketchikan campus maintenance and operations has a Ford eco-diesel truck.

 - Numerous bike racks on our campuses, including a bike repair station outside Egan library and the Recreation Center.

 - Express city bus service right from main campus to airport and downtown (Juneau Capital Transit).

-- Juneau is upgrading their bus fleet to soon include six electric buses.
+- Juneau is upgrading their bus fleet to soon include eight electric buses.